- “It was shrouded in a deep black garment, which concealed its head, its face, its form” is a quotation from A Christmas Carol (Stave 4).

-This quote is a description of the Ghost of Christmas Yet to Come.
+This quotation is a description of the Ghost of Christmas Yet to Come.

 The Phantom slowly, gravely, silently, approached.
 When it came near him, Scrooge bent down upon his knee; for in the very air through which this Spirit moved it seemed to scatter gloom and mystery.